llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

           write to the original variable at the end of the region.
           Those writes would violate `const`, particularly if they would alter known data.
-In the case of `copyout`, the new data would likely be uninitialized values.
+In the case of `copyout`, the new data would likely be uninitialized values (except in the case of `acc exit data` as another directive might have initialized the variable).
     * *exp* `copy` is a subtle case.
 Technically, it writes to the original, and `const` prevents that.
 However, there are several arguments for why it should be permitted for a `const` variable: